Worm-eating Warbler RESEARCH

-With a generous grant from Benwood Foundation, the Trust will be conducting research in the Tennessee River Gorge from May 2014 through May 2016, focusing on Worm-eating Warblers.
-The focus of this survey will be both population numbers as well as post-fledgling foraging habitat needs, i.e. what the young birds need when they come off the nest.
+With a generous grant from Benwood Foundation, the Trust conducted research in the Tennessee River Gorge from May 2014 through May 2016, focusing on Worm-eating Warblers.
+The focus of this survey was both population numbers as well as post-fledgling foraging habitat needs, i.e. what the young birds need when they come off the nest.
 The Trust will use the data gathered in this project to determine best management practices for stewarding our forests to promote productivity and survivorship for these at-risk birds.

 Holland Youngman, Researcher